Jasonzhou97/tp/docs/DeveloperGuide.md

 ### **U7: Find a reservation by phone**

 **MSS**
-1. User finds the reservation by phone.
+1. User finds the reservation by valid phone.
 2. System displays all reservations that are made under the queried phone number.

 Use case ends.

 **Extensions** <br>
 1a.
-The user enters invalid command format. <br>
+The user inputs invalid parameters or invalid command. <br>
 &ensp; 1a1.
-System displays an error message. <br>
-&ensp; Use case resumes at step 1.

-1b.
-The user enters an invalid phone number.<br>
-&ensp; 1b1.
 System displays an error message. <br>
 &ensp; Use case resumes at step 1.

 2a.
 The user enters a phone number that does not exist. <br>